GiulianoCornacchia/ACAI_SAI_Tutorial/README.md

 The SoBigData.eu research infrastructure can be accessed [here](https://sobigdata.d4science.org/).

 #### Useful Information
-To download the contents of this directory from a jupyter notebook please run the following snippet:
+To download the contents of the repository from a jupyter notebook please run the following snippet:

 ```
 import requests, zipfile, io